oopsmonk/documentation/getting-started/0.1/tutorials/get-test-tokens.md

 5. Click **Check balance**

-This link takes you to a Devnet Tangle explorer, which connects to nodes on the Devnet and requests information from them about the bundle that just transferred the free tokens to your address.
+This link takes you to a Devnet Tangle explorer, which connects to nodes in the Devnet and requests information from them about the bundle that just transferred the free tokens to your address.
 When the bundle is confirmed, 1 Ki will be added to the balance of your address.

-:::info:These tokens are valid only on the Devnet
+:::info:These tokens are valid only in the Devnet
 You can use these tokens only when you're connected to a Devnet node.
 Other IOTA networks have neither received nor validated the bundle that transferred the tokens to your address.
 As a result, they haven't updated the balance of your address.
 :::